Nolan Arenado Player Props: Cardinals vs. Rockies

-After going 1-for-4 in his last game, Nolan Arenado and the St. Louis Cardinals face the Colorado Rockies (who will start German Marquez) at 8:40 PM ET on Monday.
+On Tuesday, Nolan Arenado (coming off going 0-for-4) and the St. Louis Cardinals play the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
+First pitch is at 8:40 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Brewers.
+He had a hitless showing in his last game (0-for-4) against the Rockies.

 Nolan Arenado Game Info & Props vs. the Rockies